ansible/project-config/roles/add-build-sshkey-fork/README.rst

    Remove previous build sshkey.
 Set it to true for single use static node.
    Do not set it to true for multi-slot static nodes as it removes the build key configured by other jobs.

+.. zuul:rolevar:: zuul_ssh_key_algorithm
+   :default: rsa

+   The digital signature algorithm to be used to generate the key.
+Default value 'rsa'.

+.. zuul:rolevar:: zuul_ssh_key_size
+   :default: 3072

+   Specifies the number of bits in the key to create.
+The default length is 3072 bits (RSA).